wasp-lang/wasp/waspc/README.md

 ## Documentation
 External documentation, for users of Wasp, is hosted at https://wasp-lang.dev/docs, and its source is available at [web/docs](/web/docs), next to the website and blog.

+## Mage
+Wasp's magic GPT web app generator aka Wasp AI aka Mage is hosted at https://usemage.ai and its source is available at [wasp-ai](/wasp-ai).

 Make sure to update it when changes modify how Wasp works.